m4theus4ndr4de/classification-health-insurance-cross-sell/README.md

 <h2>7.
 Final Model</h2>

-<p>To decide which would be the final model, a cross-validation was carried out to evaluate the performance of the algorithms in a more robust way.
+<p align="justify">To decide which would be the final model, a cross-validation was carried out to evaluate the performance of the algorithms in a more robust way.
 These metrics are represented in the table below.</p>

 <table style="width:100%">
 <tr><th>Model Name</th><th>Precision at K</th><th>Recall at K</th></tr>